Osseo Senior High School

 Osseo Senior High School is a four-year public high school located in Osseo, Minnesota, United States on 317 2nd Ave.
 NW.

-The principal is Sara Vernig.
 Osseo Senior High School is a part of the Osseo Area School District 279 and is one of three four-year high schools in the district.
+The school includes grades 9-12 and has done so since September 2015.
+Previously, grade 9 students attended junior high school.
+The majority of Osseo students are from Osseo, Brooklyn Park, Maple Grove and Plymouth.